Jesse-Hampton/Jesse-Hampton.github.io/README.md

 # Project 1 _Get Dancing_
 ![finalsong1](/images/finalsong1.png)

  Coming into this class I had no idea what to expect, I read a little of the main textbook and figured, "okay great, the mechanics of the ear and how sound travels; pile on some tech and I'm set."
 Well that didn't go as planned and I learned really quick that this was going to be both fun and torturous.
+Going into with an open mind this is my first project.

   ![library](/images/library.png)